 The Company records expenses and reserves for workers' compensation matters related to alleged work-related employee accidents and injuries, as well as general liability matters related to alleged non-employee incidents and injuries.
-At January 28, 2022, the Company's reserves for self-insurance risks were \$257.4 million, which includes workers' compensation and general liability reserves.
+At February 2, 2024, the Company's reserves for self-insurance risks were \$307.9 million, which includes workers' compensation and general liability reserves.
 As discussed in Note 1 of the consolidated financial statements, the Company retains a significant portion of risk related to its workers' compensation and general liability exposures.
 Accordingly, provisions are recorded for the Company's estimates of such losses.
 The undiscounted future claim costs for the workers' compensation and general liability exposures are estimated using actuarial methods.

 Auditing management's assessment of the recorded workers' compensation and general liability self-insurance exposure reserves was complex and judgmental due to the significant assumptions required in projecting the exposure on incurred claims (including those which have not been reported to the Company).
-In particular, the estimate was sensitive to significant assumptions such as loss development factors, trend factors, pure loss rates, and projected claim counts.
+In particular, the estimate was sensitive to significant assumptions such as loss development factors, trend factors, and pure loss rates.